Pallavi-Adhikary/Hospital-Emergency-Room-Analysis-Dashboard/README.md

 # Hospital-Emergency-Room-Analysis-Dashboard

-Project Purpose
+## Project Purpose

-The goal of this project was to create a simple and effective Emergency Room (ER) analysis dashboard using Microsoft Excel.
-The objective was to help hospital staff track key metrics and identify areas for operational improvement.
+This project aims to develop a simple yet effective dashboard in Microsoft Excel to help hospital staff monitor key Emergency Room (ER) performance metrics.
+The dashboard supports data-driven decisions to improve operational efficiency and patient experience.

-Business Problem
+## Business Problem

-Hospitals often face challenges in:
+Hospitals face challenges in:

-Monitoring the number of daily ER visits
+* Tracking the daily volume of ER visits

-Tracking average patient wait times
+* Monitoring average patient wait times

-Measuring patient satisfaction consistently
+* Measuring patient satisfaction consistently

-Without a structured view, it is difficult to analyze trends or take action to improve patient experience.
+Without a consolidated view of these metrics, it is difficult to identify trends and address operational bottlenecks.

-Steps Followed
+## Approach and Methodology

-Requirement Gathering: Identified key performance indicators (KPIs) that needed to be tracked
+* **Requirement Gathering:** Defined the essential KPIs to track ER performance

-Data Understanding: Reviewed the structure and quality of the dataset
+* **Data Understanding:** Analyzed the dataset’s structure and quality to ensure reliability

-Data Import & Cleaning: Used Power Query to import and clean data
+* **Data Import & Cleaning:** Utilized Power Query in Excel for efficient data cleansing and preparation

-Created Calendar Table: Enabled date-based analysis
+* **Calendar Table Creation:** Developed a date table to enable time-based analyses

-Data Modeling in Power Pivot: Built relationships between tables
+* **Data Modeling:** Established relationships between tables using Power Pivot

-DAX Calculations: Created calculated columns and KPIs, such as average wait time
+* **DAX Calculations:** Created calculated columns and measures to compute KPIs such as average wait time

-Built Pivot Tables: Summarized key metrics effectively
+* **Pivot Tables & Charts:** Designed summaries to display key metrics interactively

-Dashboard Design: Combined charts and KPIs into a clean, one-page layout
+* **Dashboard Design:** Built a user-friendly, one-page Excel dashboard combining charts, KPIs, and sparklines for trend visualization

-KPIs Tracked
+## Key Performance Indicators (KPIs)

-Total Number of Patients per Day
+* Total number of ER patients per day

-Average Wait Time
+* Average patient wait time

-Patient Satisfaction Score
+* Patient satisfaction scores

-All KPIs were visualized using pivot charts and sparklines to observe daily trends and patterns.
+## Outcome

-Result
+The dashboard provides a concise and interactive overview of ER operations, allowing stakeholders to:

-The final dashboard provided a clear summary of ER performance, enabling users to:
+* Monitor daily trends in patient visits and wait times

-View daily trends
+* Identify peak hours and potential bottlenecks

-Identify peak hours or problem areas
+* Assess overall service quality for continuous improvement

-Monitor overall service quality
+## Tools and Technologies

-Tools Used
+* Microsoft Excel
-Microsoft Excel
+* Power Query

-Power Query
+* Power Pivot

-Power Pivot
+* Data Analysis Expressions (DAX)

-DAX
+* Pivot Tables and Pivot Charts

-Pivot Tables and Charts
+## Learnings

-What I Learned
+* Data cleaning and preparation using Power Query
-Techniques to clean and model data using Excel
+* Data modeling and relationship management in Power Pivot

-How to create calculated columns and KPIs with DAX
+* Writing DAX formulas to calculate dynamic KPIs

-Best practices to build interactive and informative Excel dashboards
+* Designing effective and interactive dashboards in Excel